physicsjoke/vidyly/README.md

 AI fueled motion analysis.

+**To sum it all up.** This isn't just an idea; it's a fully functional product.
+Experience it for yourself – Vidyly challenges you to give it a try!
+Let's get healthy together.

 ## Problem statement

 People are getting unhealthy rapidly.
 The health expenditure to GDP ratio in the OECD is 9.2%, while in the USA it is 16.6%.
 There is more spending on health issues than on preventing sickness.
 Both children and adults engage in sedentary activities, and consuming social media has become a convenient and habitual behavior.

 Childhood obesity is at all time high.
 There is a real global health crisis.

-Most popular TikTok user base 25% are 10-19 years olds.
-Snapchat has 19,7% users aged 13-17, and 18-24 taking a whooping 38.1%.

 ## Audience

-Target audience is 6-19 year olds
+- Target audience is 6-19 year olds
-Loves to consume short online content
+- Loves to consume short online content
-CENSIS report revealed 95% have smartphone access Enjoy playing and competing with friends
+- CENSIS report revealed 95% have smartphone access
+- Enjoy playing and competing with friends

+_Most popular TikTok user base 25% are 10-19 years olds._
+_Snapchat has 19,7% users aged 13-17, and 18-24 taking a whooping 38.1%._

 ## Why Vidyly?